hexojs/site/source/docs/internationalization.md

 ### Language Files

-Language files can be a YAML or JSON file.
-They should be put into the `languages` folder in the theme.
-You can use [printf format](https://github.com/alexei/sprintf.js) in language files.
+Language files can be YAML or JSON files.
+You should put them into the `languages` folder in the theme.
+There is support for the [printf format](https://github.com/alexei/sprintf.js) in language files.

 ### Templates

 Use `__` or `_p` helpers in templates to get the translated strings.
-The former is for normal usage and the letter is for plural strings.
+The former is for normal usage and the latter is for plural strings.
 For example:

 ``` yaml en.yml
 index: